 When it comes to square footage, Shawn Elliott, a broker with Nest Seekers International, says the suburbs win out every time.
 "You can get double the square footage in the suburbs for half the price of the city," he says, putting the savings at somewhere between 25-50 percent if you buy in the suburbs versus the city.

 "On Long Island you could easily find something that goes for under $600 per square foot," he says—adding that the suburban houses he's selling are typically on multiple acres and have tennis courts, pools, wine cellars, and garages.
-By comparison, the average price per square foot in Manhattan is currently $1,642, according to data from The Elliman Report
+By comparison, the average price per square foot in Manhattan was $1,642 in the second quarter, according to data from The Elliman Report

 Maintenance and upkeep